nlagdhir/laravel-crud/README.md

 # laravel-crud

-Laravel CRUD(Create, Read, Update and Delete) with auth.
+Laravel CRUD(Create, Read, Update and Delete) with authorization using policy.
 User add new items after complete registration and can view, update and delete from my items.

 ### Features